gemseo/gemseo/doc_src/software/maintenance.rst

 #.
 Run :command:`tox -e dist` to create the distribution archives.
 #.
 Run :command:`twine upload dist/* -u <your login>` to upload to pypi.org.
 #.
 Test the pypi packages.
 #.
-Update the recipe for conda-forge once the update bot sends the PR.
-#.
-Test the conda-forge packages.
-#.
 Merge master to develop so the last tag is a parent commit for defining the dev versions.
 #.
 Update the environments dependencies (:ref:`update-deps`)
    **without** setting the environment variable ``GEMSEO_PIP_REQ_SPEC``.